Gnzlt/AlexaApiAiBridge/README.md

 * Create a new Intent called **Default Bye Event**:
 	* Add **`BYE`** as a trigger Event.
 	* Add or modify any text responses which will be triggered as a goodbye response.
+	* Ensure that all contexts are deleted when this event is triggered.

+* Create a new Intent called **Default Help Event**:
+	* Add **`HELP`** as a trigger Event.
+	* Add or modify any text responses which will be triggered when the user asks for help.

 #### Agent Settings
 * Select the gear icon (upper-left corner) and go to **Settings**.